open-sauced/hot-api-v0/README.md

 # hot-sauce-api
-This is an API for suggesting popular open source repositories on Open Sauced.
+This is an API to find the hottest open source projects to contribute to.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started